Question: "How to get to heaven - what are the ideas from the different religions?"

 Chinese Religion: Chinese Religion is not an organized church, but an amalgamation of different religions and beliefs including Taoism and Buddhism.
 Upon death, worshipers are judged.
 The good are sent either to a Buddhist paradise or a Tao dwelling place.
 The bad are sent to hell for a period of time and then reincarnated.

 Christianity: Christianity is the only religion that teaches man can do nothing to earn or pay his way into heaven.
 Man, a slave to the sin nature he was born with, must completely rely on the grace of God in applying Jesus Christ’s sacrifice to the sins of the believer.
-Upon death, the spirits of Christians go to a temporary paradise, while the spirits of unbelievers go to another temporary holding place.
-At the final judgment, Christians are given a new body and spend eternity with God in paradise, while unbelievers are separated from God for eternity in hell.
+People are saved by faith in the death and resurrection of Christ.
+Upon death, the spirits of Christians go to heaven, while the spirits of unbelievers go to a temporary holding place called hell.
+At the final judgment, unbelievers are separated from God for eternity in the lake of fire.

 Confucianism: Confucianism concentrates on appropriate behavior in life, not a future heaven.
 The afterlife is unknowable, so all effort should be made to make this life the best it can be, to honor ancestors, and to respect elders.